AyemDan/VendorCredit_EventManagementAPP/README.md

 4. You're now authenticated and can access all protected routes!

 >Note : A Script hass already been made to copy the token into the "authToken" variable just make sure to put {{authToken}} in the token area of the Authorization section.
-Skip number 2
+So you can Skip number 2 & 3

 ---
 d